Russ Harvey Consulting - Computer and Internet Services

 HTML is now maintained by the World Wide Web Consortium (W3C).

-While HTML is often referred to as code, it is not computer code.
-HTML is a markup language as the M in HTML indicates.
+While HTML is sometimes referred to as code, it is not computer code.
+HTML is a markup language just as the M in HTML indicates.

-Essentially, HTML takes plain text and places instructions around it to have the text displayed a certain way in a web browser (a piece of software used to display HTML-enhanced content).
+Essentially, HTML takes plain text and places instructions around it to have the text displayed a certain way when viewed in a web browser.

-Just as you don't normally see the “code” behind a word processing document, your viewers shouldn't see the “code” behind your web page.
+Just as you don't normally see the “behind the scenes” workings of a word processing document, your viewers shouldn't see the what's behind your web page except for instructional pages like this.

 Viewing the Page Source